tunguyen2504/a-star-algorithm/README.md

 # a-star-algorithm
-A* algorithm to find the shortest path between two cities The project consists in implementing a C version of the A* algorithm seen in class, in order to find the shortest path between two cities of a given road map.
+A* algorithm to find the shortest path between two cities.
+The project consists in implementing a C version of the A* algorithm seen in class, in order to find the shortest path between two cities of a given road map.
 The information regarding the cities is given in a text file named FRANCE.MAP.
 This file contains